bpucker/Overview/README.md

 # Github Repository Overview
 This is an overview of all github repositories associated with [PuckerLab](https://www.tu-braunschweig.de/en/ifp/pbb).
+Please find a list of the science communication projects, the developed bioinformatics tools, teaching activities, and project specific repositories below.

 ## Science Communication